 When did autism first receive formal recognition as a diagnosis?

-Autism became a formally recognized clinical diagnosis in 1980, when the DSM-III distinguished it as a unique developmental condition separate from schizophrenia.
+Autism became a formally recognized clinical diagnosis in 1980.
+The DSM-III distinguished it as a unique developmental condition, separate from schizophrenia.

 How has autism diagnosis evolved over the years?